wjakob/nanobind/docs/api_bazel.rst

     The ``domain`` argument can be used to build the target extension under a different ABI domain, as described in the :ref:`FAQ <type-visibility>` section.

+    *New in nanobind-bazel v2.10.2: Added the "nanobind_link_mode" attribute.*

 To generate typing stubs for an extension, you can use the ``nanobind_stubgen`` rule.